Reliving 2017 gaming memories, as a Persona 5 tourist in Tokyo. Here are the P5 Shibuya Sights I visited!

 Ikouze!
 From My Hotel to JR Shibuya Station

-Starting off with this most insipid picture of me in a JR Yamanote train, because …
+Starting with this most insipid picture of me in a JR Yamanote train, because …

 I’m still in disbelief as I type this.
 That day, I actually found a place to sit on a Yamanote train.

 A Yamanote train.
-The circular being one of the most crowded, most heavily used inner-city lines in the world.
+The circular service notorious for being one of the most crowded, most heavily used inner-city lines in the world.

-What’s more, a nice corner seat with a partition to rest my head against and all that!
-(Like the seat the protagonist is nestled in when he gets a seat on the train) And so … I napped.
+What’s more, a nice corner seat with a partition to rest my head against!
+(Like the seat Ren Amamiya is nestled in whenever he gets a seat on the train) And so … I napped.
 I SLEPT instead of eavesdropping or diligently reading a library book.
 My Knowledge was therefore decisively duller for a few hours thereafter …

 At Shibuya Station